On compactifications of the SL(2,C) character varieties of punctured surfaces: Compactifications obtained from triangulations

+If $v'_e=2$, by (\ref{barbell-types}) and the triangle inequality at vertices of $\Gamma_{v''}$ and $\Gamma_{v'}$ (i.e. the fact that the colorings $(2,0,0)$ and $(2,1,0)$ are not admissible), $\Gamma_{v'}$ includes the maximal chain of $2$-colored edges containing $e^\perp$.
+Therefore, for each maximal chain of $2$-colored edges \begin{itemize} \item either the entire chain belongs to one of $\Gamma_{v'}$ or $\Gamma_{v''}$, \item or the weight $2$ is split evenly between $v$ and $v'$ on all of them. \end{itemize}

 First, we show that the second scenario is impossible.
 In the second case, the complement of this chain in both $\Gamma_{v'}$ or $\Gamma_{v''}$ will be disconnected.
-This is impossible because any curve in $\mf{m}(v')$ will define a loop in $\Gamma_{v'}$, but once it leaves this chain of $1$-colored edges on on side, it can't comeback to the other side; that is a contradiction.
+However, this is impossible because any curve in $\mf{m}(v')$ will define a loop in $\Gamma_{v'}$: for a path starting on this chain of $1$-colored edges, once it leaves this chain on one side, it can't comeback to it from the other side; that is a contradiction.
 Therefore, each maximal chain of $2$-colored edges belongs entirely to $\Gamma_{v'}$ or $\Gamma_{v''}$.
-If $e^\perp$ is the last edge of such a chain on $\Gamma_{v'}$ ending at the vertex $t$, then $t$ can be of one of the following types: \bIt \item $(2,1,1)$ or $(2,2\times 1)$, if $t$ is the connecting point with a bell; \item $(2,2,2)$, if $t$ is the meeting point of three chains. \eIt In the second case, all three chains meeting at $t$ must belong to $\Gamma_{v'}$; otherwise, the triangle inequality in one of $\Gamma_{v'}$ or $\Gamma_{v''}$ the will be violated at $t$.
+If $e^\perp$ is the last edge of such a chain on $\Gamma_{v'}$ ending at the vertex $t$, then $t$ can be of one of the following types: \bIt \item $(2,1,1)$ if $t$ is the connecting point with a bell; \item $(2,2,2)$ if $t$ is the meeting point of three chains. \eIt In the second case, all three chains meeting at $t$ must belong to $\Gamma_{v'}$; otherwise, the triangle inequality in one of $\Gamma_{v'}$ or $\Gamma_{v''}$ the will be violated at $t$.
 In the first case, by the triangle inequality again, the edges with weight $1$ must belong to $\Gamma_{v'}$ as well.
-We can inductively make the same conclusion by moving along the $1$-weighted edges of the bell until we reach another vertex of type $(1,1,2)$ where another chain of $2$-weighted edges is connected to the bell.
+We can inductively make the same conclusion by moving along the $1$-weighted edges of the bell until we reach another vertex of type $(2,1,1)$ where another chain of $2$-weighted edges is connected to the bell.
 If the new $2$-colored edge $e^\perp$ found in the last triple belongs to $\Gamma_{v''}$, we get a contradiction because the same argument applied to $e^\perp$ shows that the $1$-colored edges should belong to $\Gamma_{v''}$.
 Therefore, unless one of $\Gamma_{v'}$ or $\Gamma_{v''}$ is empty, we always arrive at a vertex where the triangle inequality can not be satisfied!
 This finishes the argument that every barbell tree defines an indecomposable admissible coloring. \\

 Conversely, suppose $v\in \La$ is indecomposable, we show that $\Gamma_v$ is a barbell tree.
 Divide the edges $E$ into three types: \bIt \item $E_{\tn{odd}}=\{e\in E\colon v_e~\tn{is odd}\};$ \item $E_{\tn{even}}=\{e\in E\colon 2\mid v_e~\tn{and}~v_e\neq 0\};$ \item $E_0=\{e\in E\colon v_e=0\}$. \eIt The partition of $E$ into these three sets gives a decomposition of every vector $u\in \Z^E$ as